 You Are Shaking Hands When You're Not Feeling Well

 If you go out in public when you're sick, avoid making physical contact with others.
 It's a courtesy that's unfortunately not too common.

 The Rx: If you run into a friend, tell them what's going on and that you really should skip the handshake or hug.
 They'll appreciate your thoughtfulness.

 You Are Letting Your Menu Touch Your Plate

 Your cellphone has 10 times the bacteria of a toilet seat.
 What has 100?
 A typical restaurant menu.
 Researchers at the University of Arizona found an average of 185,000 bacteria on menus in a random sampling of restaurants in three states.
 It makes sense: Each menu could be handled by dozens of people each day, and a study in the Journal of Medical Virology found that cold and flu viruses can survive on hard surfaces for 18 hours.

 The Rx: Never let a menu touch your plate or silverware.
 It's a good idea to wash your hands or use hand sanitizer after you order, too.

 You Are Taking the Bus Or Subway

 If you commute via bus or subway, you're six times more likely to get sick than if you walk or drive — simply because you're encountering many more people and their germs.

-The Remedy Rx: Use hand sanitizer or wash your hands (with soap, and at least for 20 seconds) after you use public transportation.
+The Rx: Use hand sanitizer or wash your hands (with soap, and at least for 20 seconds) after you use public transportation.